zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-mobileapp/configure-app-settings/configure-app-settings.md

 1. Click **Preview** ![](./images/vbcsia_mob_run_icon.png).

-  When the application opens in another browser tab, notice that it's now possible for you to generate a QR code for the app, even though you haven't defined build configurations.
-That's because PWAs don't require build configurations like native mobile apps.
+  When the application opens in another browser tab, notice that it's now possible for you to generate a QR code for the app.

   ![](images/vbcsia_mob_pwa_ready.png)